History of military logistics: Middle Ages

 The Mongols drank horses' blood and milk, and took with them other livestock such as sheep, goats, cattle and sometimes camels.
-Sheep were the most important of the herd animals, and butter and cheese was produced from their milk, although horse meat was a particular favourite.
+Sheep were the most important of the herd animals, and butter and cheese were produced from their milk, although horse meat was a particular favourite.
 Livestock could be spared for slaughter only occasionally, but when it was, all parts of the animal were eaten, and the bones were saved to make broth.
 They supplemented their diet with wild game, and collected various wild vegetables, fruits, berries, fungi and edible seeds.
 They had collapsible tents that could be quickly erected and struck.
 They were capable of operating in winter, but depended on their horses, so they needed grasslands where the horses could graze.

 Beasts of burden were used as vehicular transport for the food and supplies, either by carrying the supplies directly on their backs—the average medieval horse and mule could carry roughly 100 kilograms—or by pulling carts or wagons, depending on the weather conditions.
 A force with 1,000 pack and draft animals required roughly 9,000 kilograms of food for the animals, of which 4,000 kilograms was grain.
 Other animals had similar needs; donkeys each required about five kilograms of food each day, of which one kilogram had to be grain, while camels required approximately twelve kilograms of food each day, of which five kilograms needed to be grain.
 Horses were not usually used as draft animals in China or India.
 In India, oxen were used to carry supplies purchased from the banjaras, mobile merchants who often accompanied armies.
-Oxen required no grain, but need 20 kilograms of fodder per day, which could be found by grazing, should time and conditions permit.
+Oxen required no grain, but needed 20 kilograms of fodder per day, which could be found by grazing, should time and conditions permit.
 In the Middle East and Central Asia, camels were often used, and in South and South East Asia elephants were used where roads and navigable rivers were uncommon, but there was plentiful water and foliage.
 This was more difficult in sub-Saharan Africa, where the elephants were less amenable.
-A herd of 1,000 cattle could feed 14,000 or so men for roughly ten days.
+A herd of 1,000 cattle could feed approximately 14,000 men for roughly ten days.